gkinney/bsrp_store_sanity/readme.txt

-This is the inital setup of this appliucation.
+This is the inital setup of this application.

+Ive Edited my file.